AmirIqbal1/automated-install-ubuntu-os/README.md

 # auto-install-desktop-programs
-This bash script will auto install selected desktop programs on Ubuntu 18.04 (hasn't been tested with 20.04 yet).
+This bash script will auto install selected desktop programs on Ubuntu 20.04.

 "chmod +x automated-desktop-apps-install.sh" the file before starting, and make sure you run as root!